-This setting automatically lets the compressor shut down after hitting the thermostat’s target temperature set.
-Don’t worry, as it will automatically turn on again when the temperature needs cooling again.
-You will notice your AC turns on and off occasionally when it’s in power saver mode.
+This setting automatically lets the compressor shut down after hitting the thermostat’s target temperature.
+Don’t worry; it will automatically turn on when the temperature needs cooling.
+You will occasionally notice your AC turns on and off when it’s in power saver mode.

 This can help save you money on your energy bill as the compressor won’t constantly run.
 Power saver mode is best used in areas that don’t require constant cooling, such as a room that isn’t used often or during milder weather.

 Turning on your AC in this mode will allow you to reach your ideal temperature sooner, which drives your AC to work with maximum effort.
 However, this mode is antithetical to the power-saver mode.
 If you keep running your AC this way, your electric bill will likely rise.
 The other mode your AC has is auto mode.